IT Minister Lauds FBRs Initiative Of Adopting Definition Of IT/ITES Sector - UrduPoint

 IT Minister Lauds FBR's Initiative Of Adopting Definition Of IT/ITES Sector

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2021 ) :Minister for IT and Telecommunication Syed Amin Ul Haque on Tuesday appreciated Federal board of Revenue's recent initiative of adopting definition of IT/ITES sector as defining the scope for an IT Company or ITES Company in tax regime was need of the hour.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :Minister for IT and Telecommunication Syed Amin Ul Haque has appreciated Federal board of Revenue's recent initiative of adopting definition of IT/ITES sector as defining the scope for an IT Company or ITES Company in tax regime was need of the hour.

 This positive news has a great value for sector which has posted 40% growth rate in IT Exports Remittances during July-December for current Financial Year amounting USD 958 million, in comparison to remittances of USD 684 million posted for first half of last financial year, said a news release.